Disappearance Of Etan Patz Update: Convicted Killer To Be Sentenced In Infamous 1979 Missing Child Case

 A New York judge declared the missing NYC boy legally dead 22 years after Etan’s disappearance.

-The 1979 infamous case of Etan’s disappearance reopened years later after a relative provided New York police with a tip which turned their heads at a new suspect, Hernandez, who came to the United States from Puerto Rico in the 1970s.
+The 1979 infamous case of Etan’s disappearance reopened years later after a relative provided New York police with a tip that turned their heads toward a new suspect, Hernandez, who came to the United States from Puerto Rico in the 1970s.

 The Disappearance of Etan Patz Finally Solved After 38 Long Years: https://t.co/ko4ljpOobZ